Area of Study in Appellate Advocacy

-Prepare to engage in litigation at the appellate level through a concentration in appellate advocacy.
-A Certificate of Concentration in Appellate Advocacy requires expertise in both oral and written advocacy.
+Prepare to engage in litigation at the appellate level through an area of study in appellate advocacy.
+An Area of Study in Appellate Advocacy requires expertise in both oral and written advocacy.

-In order to receive a Certificate of Concentration in Appellate Advocacy, you must complete the following courses with a grade of B- or higher.
+In order to receive an Area of Study in Appellate Advocacy, you must complete the following courses with a grade of B- or higher.